All-Sky Kinematics of the Distant Halo: The Reflex Response to the LMC: Discussion

 Even if there exists a relatively smooth and well-mixed component of the stellar halo beyond $\approx 50$~kpc, it is a priori unlikely that the outer halo retains dynamical equilibrium, since the orbital timescales of these stars are longer ($\gtrsim 1$~Gyr) than the timescales over which the gravitational potential of the MW is changing due to the arrival of the Clouds \citep[e.g.,][]{Erkal2019a}.
 However, the precise amplitude and nature of this disequilibrium has been challenging to measure due to the paucity of all-sky stellar kinematic samples at these large distances.

-Prior to any detailed modelling, $\S$\ref{sec:velstruct} and Figures~\ref{fig:sim_vgsr_map}-\ref{fig:vtb_rgal} in this work clearly illustrate the dramatic departure from any notion of `dynamical equilibrium' beyond $\approx 50$~kpc.
-In $\S$\ref{sec:vreflex_model} we use a physical model to demonstrate that the kinematic disequilibrium of the Galactic outskirts can be explained by the gravitational influence of the LMC.
-The kinematic influence of the LMC on our sample of stars is notably strong, suggesting an LMC dark matter halo on the massive side of recent estimates, $\gtrsim 1.8 \times 10^{11}\,M_\odot$.
+Prior to any detailed modeling, $\S$\ref{sec:velstruct} and Figures~\ref{fig:sim_vgsr_map}-\ref{fig:vtb_rgal} in this work clearly illustrate the dramatic departure from any notion of `dynamical equilibrium' beyond $\approx 50$~kpc.
+In $\S$\ref{sec:vreflex_model} we use a physical model to demonstrate that the kinematic disequilibrium of the Galactic outskirts can be explained --- to first order --- by the gravitational influence of the LMC.
+The kinematic influence of the LMC on our sample of stars is notably strong, suggesting an LMC dark matter halo on the massive side of recent estimates, $\gtrsim 15\%$ the mass of the Milky Way.

 Neglecting the LMC-induced disequilibrium of the halo can inflate dynamical mass estimates of the MW itself by up to 50\% \citep{Erkal2019a, CorreaMagnus2022, Kravtsov2024}.
 Even mass measurements from the so-called `timing argument' can be inflated by $10\%$ if the travel velocity is ignored \citep{Chamberlain2023}.
 Although we have made strides here towards observationally measuring this disequilibrium, the physical interpretation depends not only on the mass of the MW-LMC system, but also the past orbit of the LMC.
 Although the SMC is often ignored in simulations due to its low mass ($\approx 10\%$ of the LMC), it can substantially alter the implied past orbit of the LMC \citep{Vasiliev2023}.
 There is therefore a growing need for a comprehensive dynamical analysis that includes all four protagonists in the outer halo --- the MW, LMC, SMC, and Sagittarius --- a `tango for four' in the same spirit as \cite{Vasiliev2021a}.
 Our survey of the outer halo has contributed two strong observational constraints for this problem: the reflex motion measured in this work, and the Magellanic Stellar Stream \citep{Chandra2023b}.